alstat/collabwork/Hacking-Data/README.md

 the Function
 ====================
-The `hackJMA.dat` function below will import data from the JMA Best Track database, with argument `url` -- a character string of the link.
-Of course, make sure you have the internet connection,
+The `hackJMA.dat` function below imports data from the JMA Best Track database.
+The argument `url` is a character string of the data link.
+Of course, internet connection is required
 ```{coffee}
 hackJMA.dat <- function(url){
   # Read the lines of the url